Burnham on Crouch is divided into two electoral wards.

 The southern area was made up of properties around the waterfront. and now consists, mostly of everything south of the railway line.
 See below for more detail.

-The northern area was made up of farms and houses around St Mary’s Church and now consists of almost everything north of the railway line up to just beyond Mangapps Railway Museum, out to ‘hellfire corner’ – the S-bend on Tinker’s Hole and including Creeksea.
+The northern area was made up of farms and houses around St Mary’s Church and now consists of almost everything north of the railway line up to just beyond Mangapps Railway Museum, out to ‘hellfire corner’ – the S-bend on Tinker’s Hole.